 We will use the notation for the UCBs/LCBs defined by the reward-tape.
 Fix arm $a\in[2]$ and $n\in [T]$.
 Let $\muTape_{a,n} = \tfrac{1}{n}\sum_{i\in[n]} \tape_{a,i}$ be the average over the first $n$ entries for arm $a$.
 Now, given $\eta\geq 0$, define the appropriate confidence bounds:

-\xhdr{Good/bad arm.} Throughout, we posit that $\mu_1>\mu_2$.
+\xhdr{Good/bad arm.} When $\mu_1,\mu_2$ are fixed (rather than drawn from a prior), we posit that $\mu_1>\mu_2$.
 That is, arm $1$ is the \emph{good arm}, and arm $2$ is the \emph{bad arm}.
-Our guarantees depend on quantity $\Delta := \mu_1-\mu_2$, called the \emph{gap} (between the two arms).
-It is a very standard quantity for regret bounds in multi-armed bandits.
+(It is for the ease of notation, and not known to the algorithm.)
+Our guarantees depend on $\Delta := \mu_1-\mu_2$, called the \emph{gap} (between the two arms), a very standard quantity in multi-armed bandits.

 \xhdr{The big-O notation.} We use the big-O notation to hide constant factors.
 Specifically, $O(X)$ and $\Omega(X)$ mean, resp., ``at most $c_0\cdot X$" and ``at least $c_0\cdot X$" for some absolute constant $c_0>0$ that is not specified in the paper.
 When and if $c_0$ depends on some other absolute constant $c$ that we specify explicitly, we point this out in words and/or by writing, resp., $O_c(X)$ and $\Omega_c(X)$.
-As usual, $\Theta(X)$ is a shorthand for ``both $O(X)$ and $\Omega(X)$", and writing $\Theta_c(X)$ emphasizes the dependence on $c$.

 \xhdr{Bandit algorithms.} Algorithms UCB1 and Thompson Sampling achieve regret

 This regret rate is essentially optimal among all bandit algorithms: it is optimal up to constant factors for fixed $\Delta>0$, and up to $O(\log T)$ factors for fixed $T$ (see Section~\ref{sec:related} for citations).